masurp/corona_analyses/README.md

-example provides perhaps the best comparison of the total numbers and shows quite drastically how exponential growth curves look likes (bear in mind that I cut off the growth curve of the US, which actually extends to more than 1 million cases.
-I did this to make the other growth curves more identifiable).
+example provides perhaps the best comparison of the total numbers and shows quite drastically how exponential growth curves look likes (bear in mind that I cut off the growth curve of the US, which actually extends to more than 1,5 million cases.
+I did this to make the other growth curves visible).
 S-curves represent positive developments towards a slower growth.
 Yet, changes are barely identifiable.

 The second example makes the actual growth more comparable and by logarithmizing the y-axsis, we can actually see changes in the growth.
-Here, it seesm that most countries are actually starting to slow the growth.
-Finally, the last example is hard to understand generally, but it shows best whether some sort of measure is working.
+Here, it seems that most countries are actually starting to slow the growth.
+Yet, the huge difference between e.g., Austria and the US is not as visible as in the first plot.

+Finally, the last example is a bit harder to understand, but it shows best whether some sort of measure is working.
 The curve needs to sink drastically, otherwise, the growth is continuing uncontrollibly.

 <img src="figures/unnamed-chunk-8-1.png" width="100%" />